andrelofgrenSU/biceps/README.md

 ```
 for all $w \in \mathcal{Z}$.
 Thus setting $gamma = 0$ and $\gamma = 1$ results in an explicit- and semi-implicit scheme, respectively.

-Rearragning, the weak formulation for each case is:
+Rearranging, the weak formulation for each case is:

 **Explicit**
 Find $h^{k+1} \in \mathcal{Z}$ such that